Battle Rope Slams

 Is the Battle Rope Slams right for you?

-Intermediate athletes wanting intense cardio.
+Intermediate athletes wanting intense conditioning with a power component.

 How to Program the Battle Rope Slams